What we’re about

 Upcoming events

-As always, we strongly encourage you to read the book before attending (and I've seen lots of paperback copies in Dymocks and Kinokuniya (near the front desk)).
-Having read it will enrich both your experience and our collective discussion—and this is one of those books that might just change how you think about your daily life.
-We've also included links below to presentations and podcasts with Magsamen and Ross that explain their research and ideas.
+As always, we strongly encourage you to read the book before attending—it will enrich both your experience and our collective discussion.
+We've also included links below to interviews and podcasts with Logan that explore her research and ideas.

-So join us for a drink (and optional meal) at 6:30pm on Monday, 1st December, on the 2nd floor of the Keg & Brew Hotel in Surrey Hills (i.e. up two flights of stairs).
+Join us for a drink (and optional meal) at 6:30pm on Monday, 2nd February, on the 2nd floor of the Keg & Brew Hotel in Surrey Hills (two flights up).
 The venue is conveniently located near Central Station and the Light Rail.

 We look forward to seeing you there!